dougy147/scitopdf/README.md

 More specifically, but not enough, `scitopdf` quickly leverages Crossref search engine and Sci-Hub's database.

-Feed it with some infos about the paper (title, authors, journal, DOI, URL...), and 5 seconds later (maybe less... or more) it will **pop** in front of your eyes 👀.
+Feed it with some infos about the paper, and 5 seconds later (maybe less... or more) it will **pop** in front of your eyes 👀.

 <p align="center">
 <img src="https://raw.githubusercontent.com/dougy147/scitopdf/master/example.gif" width="80%" />
 </p>

+As it makes use of Crossref search engine, `scitopdf` can take any info you've got about the paper (title, authors, journal, DOI, URL, year of publication...)

 ## Installation